VR-25/acc/README.md

 ## TROUBLESHOOTING

-### `acc -t` Is Stuck Waiting for Charger and/or `acc -i status` Never Reads "Charging"
+### `acc -t` hangs an/or All Charging Switches Fail

-Create `/data/adb/vr25/acc-data/curr` (persistent) or `/dev/.vr25/acc/curr` (volatile) to disable enhanced battery status check.
+Create a file `/data/adb/vr25/acc-data/curr` (persistent) or `/dev/.vr25/acc/curr` (volatile) to disable enhanced battery status check.
-In the enhanced mode, if battery status is "charging" and the absolute value of current is <= 50 mA, the status is considered "not charging".
+In enhanced mode, if battery status is "charging" and the absolute value of current is <= 50 mA, the status is considered "not charging".
-If the device reports abnormal current values (e.g., due to a hardware issue) and acc fails to notice the issue, charging control will not work.
+Although rare, this can cause charging control issues on some devices.
+Hence, one may want to see if disabling it makes a difference.
+However, before trying this, it's recommend to test a different power source.
+Fast charging, in particular, is known for overriding/blocking custom charging control settings.

 ### Battery Capacity (% Level) Doesn't Seem Right